Government Shutdown Resources

 Can I apply for a small business loan?

-If the government shuts down, the U.S. Small Business Administration (SBA) typically stops processing new loans and approving routine small-business loans.
+During the shutdown, the U.S. Small Business Administration (SBA) typically stops processing new loans and approving routine small-business loans.
 However, SBA’s Disaster Loan Program will continue regular operations.

 I am waiting on a small business loan.
 What should I expect?